-As we get closer and closer to what I’m sure will be an amazing summer, sometimes we get asked what is a good activity to supplement with our workouts at Premier Movement.
+As we get to the end of an amazing summer, sometimes we get asked what is a good activity to supplement with our workouts at Premier Movement.
 Now this is very person dependent, but running can be a GREAT addition to our workouts.

 The benefits of running include:

 - Lowers Hypertension

 - Balances Cholesterol levels

 - Improves Mood